HackWatch

 Active threat.
 Mitigation guidance or a workaround is available, but defenders should still verify rollout status and exposure.

 The newly discovered Pack2TheRoot flaw in the PackageKit daemon allows local Linux users to escalate privileges and gain root access by installing or removing system packages.
 This high-risk vulnerability affects numerous Linux distributions and demands immediate mitigation steps.
-This article consolidates verified information from multiple sources, explains who is impacted, and provides actionable guidance on securing systems against exploitation in 2026 and beyond.

 What happened